L1–L4 — Evaluation

 - Claim extraction: splits output into atomic assertions with IDs and types (all tiers)

-- L1 calibrated confidence: token logprobs → calibrated correctness probabilities (all tiers)
+- L1 confidence signals: token logprobs → calibration-aware support signals (all tiers)

 - L2 source entailment: each claim scored against evidence via embedding similarity + NLI (all tiers)